AspadaX/you/README.md

-# do
+# eai
-A command line executor powered by AI with Rust
+A command line executor powered by AI with Rust. `eai` stand for "execute as instructed".